crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/wireless-client-authentication-methods/README.md

 To protect data privacy on a wireless network, the data must be encrypted while it is traveling between clients and APs.
 This is done by encrypting the data payload in each wireless frame just before it is transmitted, and then decrypting it as it is received.
 The encryption method must be one that the transmitter and receiver share so that the data can be encrypted and decrypted successfully.

-Only WEP (RC4-based) is defined in the original 802.11 standard.
+Only WEP (RC4-based) is defined in the original IEEE 802.11 standard.
 As noted, WEP’s shared key is both the authentication secret and encryption key, making it fundamentally insecure.
 Modern protocols such as Wi-Fi Protected Access (WPA2 and WPA3) derive temporary keys instead.
 WEP’s encryption was optional – networks could run unencrypted (open authentication + no encryption is one option; open authentication + WEP encryption is another option).
 No other encryption options existed until TKIP (WPA, 2003) and AES-CCMP (WPA2, 2004).

 #### Data integrity

-No true message authentication existed within the original 802.11 standard.
+No true message authentication existed within the original IEEE 802.11 standard.
 WPA introduced Michael MIC, which was better than WEP but still vulnerable to forgery.

-**Summary for Original IEEE 802.11 Standard**
+**Evolution of IEEE 802.11 Security Protocols**

 | **Feature**        | **Original 802.11 (1997)**          | **Modern Fix (WPA2/WPA3)**       |
 | ------------------ | ----------------------------------- | -------------------------------- |